keithalewis/math/uf.md

 the beginning of each period[^5] and are usually tied to short-term market repo rates.
-A trading strategy involves many transactions in the market account and it is common to implicitly assume positions are reinvested in the account.
+A trading strategy involves many transactions in the market account and it is common to implicitly assume holdings are reinvested in the account.
 A funding desk typically uses the _repurchase agreement_ market to supply the account.
 There are many individual transactions involved with funding accounts once you pull out your microscope.

-Transactions often involve the exchange of more than two positions, for example, a fee or commission to a broker or market maker that enabled the trade or a tax payment.
+Transactions often involve the exchange of more than two holdings, for example, a fee or commission to a broker or market maker that enabled the trade or a tax payment.
 These can be accommodated by including the associated transactions as